Table of contents

 RAG allows users to ask questions and receive helpful, accurate answers by combining relevant context with generative AI.
 AI agents go a step further by also taking actions on behalf of users.
 In addition, AI agents can incorporate RAG, but RAG itself doesn’t use an AI agent.

-Power any customer-facing AI agent or RAG use case with Merge
+Power any AI agent or RAG use case with Merge